Saturday, January 25, 2025

 P. K. Ghatak, M.D.

-Reproduction of first compound microscope made by Hans and Zacharias Janssen, circa 1590.
+Reproduction of the first compound microscope made by Hans and Zacharias Janssen, circa 1590.
 From the National Museum of Health and Medicine, Washington, D.C.
 (Image credit: Public domain.)

 The Spontaneous Generation of Life: